How to Sleep Better as a Professional

 bladder, reduce the amount

-of fluids you consume a couple of hours before going to bed to avoid
+of fluids you consume at least two hours before going to bed to avoid

 breaks.
 Unless you're an owner-operator with a built-in bathroom in